animeshtrivedi/animeshtrivedi.github.io/_posts/2020-06-29-hotedge-participation.md

 **Overall,** I enjoyed the workshop very much.
 For the next year, even if there is a physical conference I would still like some features of the online workshop to be included.
 Broadly speaking, I think we should offer online participation as a standard way of joining conferences besides physical attendance.
 To encourage participation, we can also consider reducing the participation fee for online participation.
 Online participation leaves more artifacts (vidoe, logs, Q/A, notes), is economical (time, money, energy required for participation), and greener to the environment (travelling).

-*PS~* We have 2 PhD position openings in VU Amsterdam.
+*PS~* We have 2 PhD position openings in the area of Edge Computing at VU Amsterdam.
+We are part of the [CompSys group](https://www.vucompsys.net/).
 If you are interested then drop me an email with your CV.